A System-Level Analysis of Conference Peer Review: Institutional Memory

 We now use \cref{eq:accept-rate} to intuitively reason about how the prior distribution $\QualDist$ affects the acceptance rate $\AccRate$.
-Notice that it is the papers with low acceptance probabilities which disproportionally decrease the acceptance rate.
+Notice that it is the papers with low acceptance probabilities that disproportionally decrease the acceptance rate.
 This is because they add only their mass to the numerator, but add their mass scaled by $1/\AccP{\tau}{q}$ to the denominator.
-Thus, intuitively, for papers with quality at least $\theta$, if a $z$ fraction of them are borderline with quality ``near'' $\theta$, and the other $1-z$ fraction has a very high acceptance probability, the acceptance rate can be approximated by $\frac{1}{z/\AccP{\tau}{\theta} + (1 - z)}$.
-Notice that this is decreasing with $z$: the larger $z$, the smaller the acceptance rate.
+Thus, intuitively, for papers with quality at least $\theta$, if a $z$ fraction are borderline with quality ``near'' $\theta$, and the other $1-z$ fraction has a very high acceptance probability, the acceptance rate can be approximated by $\frac{1}{z/\AccP{\tau}{\theta} + (1 - z)}$.
+Notice that this quantity is decreasing with $z$: the larger $z$, the smaller the acceptance rate.

-The measurement of $z$ intuitively resembles the \emph{hazard rate} of a distribution, which is defined as $\frac{f(x)}{1-F(x)}$, where $f$ is the probability density function, and $F$ is the cumulative distribution function.
+The measurement of $z$ intuitively resembles the \emph{hazard rate} of a distribution\fangcomment{Can I say the hazard rate of $\QualDist$?}, which is defined as $\frac{f(x)}{1-F(x)}$, where $f$ is the probability density function, and $F$ is the cumulative distribution function.
 Similar to $z$, the hazard rate measures the probability of a paper on a boundary at $x$, $f(x)$, relative to the mass of papers larger than $x$, $1 - F(x)$.
 The hazard rate is known to be monotone for thin-tailed distributions, like the Gaussian distribution.

-Conversely, the hazard rate is known to be non-monotone for heavy-tailed distributions, like the Cauchy distribution.
-Finally, the hazard rate is known to be (eventually) constant for the Laplace distribution.
+The acceptance rate also depends on the acceptance probability of the borderline papers, $\AccP{\tau}{\theta}$.
+Based on \cref{lem:author_response}, this probability must be equal to $1/\rho(\theta)$, where the attractiveness factor $\rho$ is a function of $\theta$.
+As we argued before, $\rho$ is increasing in $\theta$, which means that $\AccP{\tau}{\theta}$ is decreasing in $\theta$.
+Therefore, the effect of $\AccP{\tau}{\theta}$ on the acceptance rate is monotone: fixing $z$, a larger acceptance probability of borderline papers always leads to a larger acceptance rate of the conference.